Ruzsel/Superstore_Analysis/README.md

 8. Monthly Profit(Discount Apply) : Viewing profit per month for each year.
 [Click Here](#8-monthly-profitdiscount-apply)
 9. Average Profit(Discount Apply) per Order : Calculating the average profit obtained from each order without outliers.
 [Click Here](#9-average-profitdiscount-apply-per-order)
 10. RFM Analysis : Determining customer segmentation based on Recency, Frequency, and Monetary.
 [Click Here](#10-rfm-analysis)
+11. Sales Distribution by Customer Segment : This section provides an overview of the distribution of sales revenue across different customer segments.[Click Here](#11-sales-distribution-by-customer-segment)

 # About the Data